-A complete reduction in the number of severe VOEs (defining VOE as ACS or VOC requiring parenteral opioids) in a VOE observation period from Month 6 to Month 18 after gene therapy, as compared to the 24 months prior to consent.
+A complete reduction in the number of severe VOEs in a VOE observation period from Month 6 to Month 18 after gene therapy, as compared to the 24 months prior to consent.
 For the purpose of analysis, the initial 6 months after infusion will be excluded from the VOE observation period.